Reactions of Aldehydes and Ketones

 A nucleophilic substitution of an OH group for the double bond of the carbonyl group forms the hemiacetal through the following mechanism:

+1. An unshared electron pair on the alcohol's oxygen atom attacks the carbonyl group.
 2. The loss of a hydrogen ion to the oxygen anion stabilizes the oxonium ion formed in Step 1.

 The addition of acid to the hemiacetal creates an acetal through the following mechanism: